tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-yomichan.md

 <p align="center"><img class="shadow" alt="shortcuts" src="img/yomichan-shortcuts.webp"></p>
 <p align="center"><i>Shortcuts.</i></p>

+### Collapse dictionaries

+Go to "Appearance" > "Configure collapsible dictionaries…".
+Here you can hide definitions from some dictionaries.

+This feature can be useful for going monolingual.
+After you install monolingual (Jp-Jp) dictionaries, hide JMdict and other bilingual dictionaries to avoid associating Japanese words with their English translations.

+This is different from simply uninstalling bilingual dictionaries.
+Often there are words that Jp-Jp dictionaries don't define.
+Yomichan won't be able to parse such words if JMdict is not installed.

 ### Miscellaneous

 * "General" > "Show the welcome guide on browser startup": disable.